Two police officers speak to a member of the public

 Special Constabulary

 If you have some time to spare in your busy life, would like to help your local community and are interested in a career with the police, the Special Constabulary is the ideal place for you.
-Special Constables are dedicated individuals who, after a hard day at work in their regular job, still have the enthusiasm and drive it takes to devote some of their free time to help others.
+Special Constables are dedicated individuals who, after a hard day at work in their regular job, still have the enthusiasm and passion it takes to devote some of their free time to help others.
+We ask for 16 hours per month - completely flexible to suit you.

 Specials work alongside regular police officers and Police Community Support Officers to help police their local communities.
 They play a key role in crime reduction, detection and incident response by adding additional capacity to the services provided by regular officers.
 By providing a visible uniformed presence, Special Constables help to reduce the fear of crime and promote confidence within their local communities.
 Their position within the force is therefore very much appreciated and invaluable.

-Our training course incorporates some self-study.
+Our training course incorporates some self-study and is approximately 20 weeks long across weekends with annual leave incorporated.
 Training will take place at our Force Headquarters Training Centre in Ripley.
 Further details will be made available which outlines the timetable and training content.
-Candidates must be available for all of the training dates.
+Candidates must be available for all of the training dates and only under exceptional circumstances will be able to accept additional leave – we are training you to be a Police Officer and need to ensure you are safe and competent.

 Two specials walk down a street.